elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Cluster-v1.md

 Participant Notes :

-The pod serves as Kubernetes’ core unit of management.
+The pod serves as Kubernetes' core unit of management.
 A pod is a group of one or more containers with shared storage/network, and a specification for how to run the containers.
-A pod’s contents are always co-located and co-scheduled, and run in a shared context.
+A pod's contents are always co-located and co-scheduled, and run in a shared context.
 A pod models an application-specific "logical host" - it contains one or more application containers which are relatively tightly coupled-in a pre-container world, they would have executed on the same physical or virtual machine.